cypress-io/cypress/CONTRIBUTING.md

 We use [RenovateBot](https://renovatebot.com/) to automatically upgrade our dependencies.
 The bot uses the settings in [renovate.json](renovate.json) to maintain our [Update Dependencies](https://github.com/cypress-io/cypress/issues/3777) issue and open PRs.
 You can manually select a package to open a PR from our [Update Dependencies](https://github.com/cypress-io/cypress/issues/3777) issue.

-Every PR for a package upgrade requires a review of the packages changes either from their changelog or their commits as well as all of the existing Cypress tests to pass.

-#### If there are test failures or breaking changes:

-- Note the breaking changes in a PR comment and note where the breaking change occured.
-- Edit the PR to fix any breaking changes, if you are able.
-If you are not able, mark the PR review as 'changes requested' and note that there are breaking changes.
+After a PR has been opened for a dependency update, our `cypress-bot` will comment on the PR detailing the guidelines to be used to review the dependency update.
+Please read these guidelines carefully and make any updates where you see the PR may not be meeting the quality of these guidelines.

 ## Deployment